broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

   ```

 - Set [shard allocation filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/shard-allocation-filtering.html)
-  on new indices to move data from temporary pods to permanent data pods.
+  on new indices to move shards to the new node set.
+Do this for any newly loaded indices as well as any pre-existing indices that will be kept.

   ```
   curl -u "elastic:$ELASTICSEARCH_PASSWORD" "http://localhost:9200/$INDEX/_settings" -XPUT --header "Content-Type: application/json" --data @- <<EOF
-  {"index.routing.allocation.require._name": "gnomad-es-data-*"}
+  {"index.routing.allocation.require._name": "gnomad-es-data-blue"}
   EOF
   ```